-- Participating LEAs must ensure that 20 percent more time is provided to first-year teachers in the program, for mentoring, peer observation, assistance with planning, or other classroom preparation activities during the academic week compared to other non-participating first-year teachers or non-first-year teachers (i.e. scheduling participating teachers to have an 80% teaching load compared to non-participating teachers or finding non instruction time in the duty day for activities listed prior); - Participating LEAs must ensure that supportive activities that constitute the additional 20 percent of time do not include administrative responsibilities or student supervision; - Participating LEAs must ensure that first-year teachers are provided with information regarding resources that are available to them and that these resources may be used during the additional allotted time; these resources may include: mentoring, peer observation, and assistance with planning; - Participating LEAs must ensure that the 20 percent more time is provided during the academic week and does not require additional time outside of the duty day hours; - Costs associated with the pilot funding must adhere to the following cost sharing requirements: providing 80 percent state funding and local school systems providing 20 percent;
+- Participating LSSs must ensure that 20 percent more time is provided to first-year teachers in the program, for mentoring, peer observation, assistance with planning, or other classroom preparation activities during the academic week compared to other non-participating first-year teachers or non-first-year teachers (i.e. scheduling participating teachers to have an 80% teaching load compared to non-participating teachers or finding non instruction time in the duty day for activities listed prior); - Participating LSSs must ensure that supportive activities that constitute the additional 20 percent of time do not include administrative responsibilities or student supervision; - Participating LSSs must ensure that first-year teachers will be provided with information regarding available resources that may be used during the additional allotted time.
+These resources may include: mentoring, peer observation, and assistance with planning; - Participating LSSs must ensure that the 20 percent more time is provided during the academic week and does not require additional time outside of the duty day hours; - Costs associated with the pilot funding must adhere to the following cost sharing requirements: providing 80 percent state funding and local school systems providing 20 percent; - A sustainability plan that includes a description of how LSSs will be able to ensure

-- A sustainability plan that includes a description of how LEAs will be able to ensure the goals of the Pilot Program will continue to be met through the proposed activities following termination of funding; and - An annual report shall include the retention rate of first-year teachers who participated in the TIRA Pilot Program and continue to track the cohort for the duration of the five-year reporting period.
+- the goals of the TIRA Pilot Program will continue to be met through the proposed activities following termination of funding. - An annual report shall include the retention rate of first-year teachers who participated in the TIRA Pilot Program and continue to track that cohort for the duration of the five-year reporting period.
 Similarly, the report shall also include retention information for up to five years of a comparison group of an equal number of similar first-year teachers who did not participate in the TIRA Pilot Program.
-If a participant is no longer employed in the LEA the report should include the reason for separation, if available.
+If a participant is no longer employed in the LSS the report should include the reason for separation, if available.
 The report shall also indicate the schools in which each teacher taught and share the historical retention information on each participating school in the program.